kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/service-config.md

         ),
     },

-    # The determinsitic public ports that Kurtosis will expose from the container to the machine
+    # The deterministic public ports that Kurtosis will expose from the container to the machine
     # This only applies to Docker; the port ids here must be a subset of `ports`
     # If no ports are provided; normal ports behavior will happen and the exposed ports will be randomly allocated
     # This doesn't work on Kubernetes!!!